 Section 404(k) dividends are not subject to backup withholding.
-Also, these dividends are not eligible for the 5% and 15% capital gains rates (see Exceptions on page DIV-1).
+Also, these dividends are not eligible for the zero and 15% capital gains rates (see Exceptions under Qualified Dividends on page 1).

 RICs and REITs

 Qualified dividends.
 If any part of the total ordinary dividends reported in box 1a is qualified dividends, report the qualified dividends in box 1b.